bitdump/BLHeli/BLHeli_32 ARM/README.md

-This directory contains Rev32.31 test code for BLHeli_32.
+The "Rev32.31 hex files" directory contains test code for BLHeli_32.

 The changes from Rev32.3 are:
 - Added programmable current sensor calibration